 John D. Rockefeller

-Despite the numerous negatives associated with how J.P.
-Morgan built his wealth, some of his actions did benefit society.
-He helped bail out the federal government twice during an economic crisis, first in 1895 and again in 1907.
-As a result, this financier is also considered to be a captain of industry by some.
+Despite the numerous negatives associated with how Morgan built his wealth, some of his actions did benefit the United States and society.
+For example, his wealth was so vast that he was able to help bail out the federal government twice during an economic crisis, first in 1895 and again in 1907.

 - The Gilded Age